e-c-k-e-r/vall-e/docs/models.md

 One way to work around the time cost is to instead decode more than one token at a time.
 * In theory, for a unified AR+NAR model, this *should* be an easy task, as the model can already decode tokens in parallel.
 * In reality, this isn't the case.
-Specifying a `cfg.model.experimental.causal_size > 1`  will have the output sound *fine* every Nth timestep, as the following tokens aren't predictable enough.
+Specifying a `cfg.model.experimental.causal_size > 1` with adequate training will have the output sound *fine* every Nth timestep and every other timestep not so fine, as the following tokens aren't predictable enough.
   + *However*, this may simply be a sampling problem, as this experiment was done with outdated ideas on how to sample the AR, and should be worth revisiting.
 * VALL-E 2's paper proposes merging code sequences together into one embedded token for a speedup, but their solution seems rather complex to warrant a fundamental retrain.

+Sampling the AR does not necessarily require a specific sampling temperature, as:
+* lower temperatures follow the prompt better, at the cost of variety in the outputs, and the need to either use classifier-free guidance or repetition penalty to wrangle the output.
+* higher temperatures are possible, but are more prone to not adhere to the prompt.

+Traditional samplers for text-gen models can apply to the AR (especially rep/len pen), but more exotic samplers (mirostat, DRY, etc.) don't seem to offer much besides serving as bandaid solutions for a lacking AR.

-I personally feel that autoregressive encoding offers a specific-yet-hard-to-quantify expressive quality that the NAR (and pure NAR solutions) does not offer, but further testing is required to substantiate the claim.
+Compared to non-autoregressive decoding, I personally feel that autoregressive encoding offers a specific-yet-hard-to-quantify expressive quality that the NAR (and pure NAR solutions) does not offer.

 ## The NAR (Non-autoregressive) Model

 The NAR is responsible for generating the remaining RVQ levels of the audio codes for a given output.
 References to the "outputs from the NAR" refers to the underlying "levels" for a given waveform, as each further levels contributes to the final waveform less significantly than the previous.
+* Some models may refer to this level as the "fine" level.

 As decoding is done non-autoregressively, the model can process tokens "in place" and have them attended to one another in the past and future, thus speeding up output and allowing for "more accurate" outputs.